Moo-Ack-Productions/MCprep/README.md

 - **Collection effects:** Simply add new effects to new blend files in the MCprep resources folder: MCprep_resources/effects/collection.
 The animations are assumed to start at frame one, and offset accordingly when spawned in a scene later.
 - **Image sequence effects:** These are read from the active resource pack's effects folder.
 Simply place your image sequence of files there and it should load in automatically.
 Alternatively, point the active resource pack to the parent of another effects resource pack folder (the active resource pack must be pointing to the top level of the resource pack still in order to recognize the folder for image sequence spawning)

+See the tutorial here for more details: https://www.youtube.com/watch?v=8xy4nZaneQU

 ### Entity Spawner:
 - **Purpose:** To provide quick, one-click importing of pre-rigged entities that are not mobs or blocks